vistalab-technion/cs236781/_posts/2021-10-24-course-piazza.md

 This will serve as the **only official** discussion forum for our course.

-You can sign up and access Piazza [here](piazza.com/technion.ac.il/winter2022/236781), by sigining up with your Techinon `@campus` email.
+You can sign up and access Piazza [here](https://piazza.com/technion.ac.il/winter2022/236781), by signing up with your Technion `@campus` email.
 External (non-Technion) students can also access Piazza by invitation.
 Such students can send me an email and request an invite for Piazza.